Marblehead hockey coach indicted for raping 9-year-old boy

-MARBLEHEAD, Mass.
-(WHDH) – A Marblehead hockey coach is facing several charges in connection with the rape of a child.
+MARBLEHEAD, MA (WHDH) - A Marblehead hockey coach is facing several charges in connection with the rape of a child.

 An Essex County Grand Jury indicted Christopher Prew, 31, for aggravated rape of a child and four counts of indecent assault and battery on a child under 14.